Theft from Employer / Embezzlement

-Theft from an employer is taken very seriously.
-The prosecution in these cases often seeks a jail sentence.
+If you are accused of theft from an employer, it is a serious offence and often times the prosecution in these cases will seek a jail sentence.
 If you have been accused of stealing from your employer, please contact us straightaway.
 It is in your best interests to have a legal expert on your side.

 In Canada, theft is divided into two separate offences – theft under $5,000 and theft over $5,000.
-If the offender has abused a position of trust, it is considered an ‘aggravating factor’.
+If the offender has abused a position of trust, it is considered an “aggravating factor” and at a sentencing hearing the prosecution will often say it warrants a jail sentence.
 According to the law, this makes the offence much more serious.

 As an employee, you hold a position of trust in relation to your employer.
 In other words, your employer trusts you not to steal from them.
 That is why if you are accused of theft from your employer, it is much more troubling than an ordinary theft charge.

 Embezzlement is the financial misappropriation of funds belonging to the company and its shareholders.
 This might happen if you draw funds from the company account for your own personal use, without the authorization of the shareholders.
 In Canada, embezzlement is an aggravated form of theft.